reselbob/mongo-data-seeder/README.md

 ## Using `mongo-data-seeder` as a Command Line Utility

-To get the `mongo-data-seeder` running and a command line utility run the following command as `sudo`:
+To get the `mongo-data-seeder` running as a command line utility, run the following command as `sudo`:

 `sudo npm run deploy`